Tights, Tutus and ‘Relentless’ Teasing: Inside Ballet’s Bullying Epidemic

 John Lam, a Boston Ballet principal dancer, says that when he was 14 and was offered a spot at at an elite ballet boarding school in Canada, his father didn’t want him to go.
 “He said, ‘You have to stay home, I don’t want you to be gay.’
 So I said, ‘Okay, I won’t be gay.
 And I just lied in front of my parents.’”
 Lam has been a professional dancer for 15 years, and his parents have never seen him perform.

-Risner and Allesee’s findings suggest that Lam’s experience is distressingly common.
+Risner’s findings suggest that Lam’s experience is distressingly common.
 While boys in their study reported teasing and harassment at the hands of “football jocks” and “sports boys at school who think they are soooooo cool,” many said they get the least support from their fathers.
 “It’s horrible for these young boys,” Risner says.
 “They report their fathers, their male siblings, uncles, stepfathers, are the least supportive.
 And in fact are almost a barrier to their dancing.”

 Risner says Gormley’s film captures the contrast between the passion so many boys feel for their art form and the rejection they feel when their fathers don’t support them.
 “It’s so poignant in the film because you watch these young men, these boys who are so present and engaged and into dance and the physicality and the creative expression,” Risner says, “and then you get them talking about their experiences of bullying and harassment and the lack of support, and you can see that it just wrings them out.
 They just lose everything.
 They become ashen.”

 Of course, fathers often are supportive of their sons’ passion for ballet.
-And while many of the boys in Risner and Allesee’s study report that they get the most support from their mothers, not all mothers are on board with their sons studying ballet.
+And while many of the boys in Risner’s study report that they get the most support from their mothers, not all mothers are on board with their sons studying ballet.
 Gormley says he’s been unable to interview at least one boy because his mother refused to sign a release form.
 Another boy’s mother refused to drive him to his interview, just as she refuses to drive him to ballet class — ever.
 “It was clear that he was wrestling with not just being a ballet dancer, but potentially being a young gay black man who wants to dance ballet,” Gormley says.
 “I can’t imagine what he’s struggled with.
 He’s a gorgeous dancer, too.
 It was just heartbreaking.”

-While many of Risner and Allesee’s respondents reported that the women in their families are supportive, plenty of girls and women pressure boys to conform to a particular kind of masculinity.
+While many of Risner’s respondents reported that the women in their families are supportive, plenty of girls and women pressure boys to conform to a particular kind of masculinity.
 One of Gormley’s interviewees says that he’s most viciously teased by girls at school; Hallberg, too, recalls being teased by female classmates.

 Sean Aaron Carmon, a dancer at Alvin Ailey American Dance Theater, told HuffPost that when he was growing up and studying ballet in Texas, the only person who gave him a hard time about dancing, apart from his high school gym coach, was his older sister.
 “She was so embarrassed because in my mind it was totally fine to wear my dance clothes before and after class,” Carmon said in a phone interview.
 “She said, ‘Can you please not do that, you look ridiculous and it’s really embarrassing.’”
 Carmon told her that he didn’t really care what people thought of him, “but then I found myself changing because I didn’t want to embarrass her and I didn’t want to make school hard for her.”

-Note: CORRECTION: An earlier version mistakenly identified Maggie Allesee as co-author of Risner’s study.
-She is a philanthropist who endowed the Wayne State University Department of Theatre and Dance.
-Also, Jared Tan is a current Atlanta Ballet dancer.